-The Committee is invited to discuss, agree and recommend to the Council that it approve the attached consultation response analysis and draft standards of proficiency for dietitians, subject to any necessary minor editing changes and formal legal scrutiny.
+The Council is invited to discuss and approve the attached consultation response analysis and draft standards of proficiency for dietitians, subject to any necessary minor editing changes and formal legal scrutiny.

 Decisions on the revision of the standards were informed by the dietitian members of the Education and Training Committee and Council.
-Advice on any minor amendments may be needed after the Committee's consideration.
-Any further amendments needed will be reflected in the version of the standards taken to the December Council meeting.
+Advice on any minor amendments may be needed after the Council's consideration.